 The School is accredited by the National Council for Accreditation of Teacher Education and approved by the Washington State Board of Education.
-The department of Rehabilitation is accredited by the Council on Rehabilitation Education.
+Rehabilitation Counseling is accredited by the Council on Rehabilitation Education.

-The School of Education is organized into five departments: Teacher Education, Curriculum and Instruction, Counselor Preparation, Educational Leadership and Rehabilitation.
+The School of Education is organized into six departments: Teacher Education, Curriculum and Instruction, Counselor Preparation, Educational Administration, Educational Leadership and Rehabilitation.
 Close cooperation exists among all departments, schools and colleges of the University in working out a program of preparation for the individual student.